gitextensions/GitExtensionsDoc/source/settings.rst

     Note that the Difftastic output is intended to be a command line tool, the parsing to display the file is imperfect.
     For instance `--display="inline"` has multiple display issues.

-    While the parsing is customized for Difftastic, any other commandline difftool could be used to display output in the Git Extensions diff viewer.
+    While the parsing is customized for Difftastic, any other command line difftool could be used to display output in the Git Extensions diff viewer.
 Line numbers and navigation will probably not work.

 .. settingsgroup:: Diff coloring